neelsoumya/ml-unsupervised/setup.md

 ::: {.callout-tip level=2}
 ## Workshop Attendees

-If you are attending one of our workshops, we will provide a training environment with all of the required software and data.
+If you are attending one of our workshops, you can use Google Colab to run all the code.
 If you want to setup your own computer to run the analysis demonstrated on this course, you can follow the instructions below.
 :::
 <!-- end callout -->